norman784/gaiku/gaiku-3d/Readme.md

 - Voxel
 - Marching cubes
-- Heighmap
+- Heightmap

 ## TODO

+- [ ] Integrate Octree
+- [ ] Integrate Rayon
+- [ ] Write benchmarks
+- [ ] Write tests
-Optimize the entire process, right now it suboptimal because the loops, need to figure it out a better way to do this.
+- [ ] Optimize the entire process, right now it suboptimal because the loops, need to figure it out a better way to do this.